getantibody/antibody/README.md

 $ antibody bundle < plugins.txt
 ```

-This way antibody can concurrently clone the bundles and find return the shell
+This way antibody can concurrently clone the bundles and return the shell
 line, so it will probably be faster than call each one separately.

 ### In the wild